recursivefaults/recursivefaults.github.io/_posts/2015-08-14-project-manager-to-owner.md

 though.
 A project manager will decide how to organize those resources.
 A product owner will allow the team they are on to organize those resources themselves.
 This is a powerful piece to being a self-organizing team.

-This allows the product owner to act with singular focus on delivering the most valuble things possible for the group, and allowing the team as a whole to figure out with single focus on delivering it with all of the options at their disposal.
+This allows the product owner to act with singular focus on delivering the most valuable things possible for the group, and allowing the team as a whole to figure out with single focus on delivering it with all of the options at their disposal.

 So, if you're a project manager moving towards becoming a product owner when you feel like you are about to make a decision,